CCRI-Cyberknights/comms/README.md

 #### Using Pre-built Templates
 1. Select a template from the dropdown menu
-2. The template will load into the message area
+2. The template will load into the message area with actual club links automatically filled in
-3. Customize placeholders like `[Discord Link]` with your actual links
+3. All placeholders like `[Discord Link]`, `[Web Form Link]`, etc. are replaced with current club resources
 4. Click "Generate Messages" to create personalized versions

 #### Creating Custom Templates